n-ivkovic/tspreed/README.md

 tspreed attempts to comply with [POSIX.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) through to [POSIX.1-2008](https://pubs.opengroup.org/onlinepubs/9699919799/) in order to maintain portability across Unix-like systems.
 However, the script must utilize non-compliant features and commands and will exit with an error if none are supported.

-If utilising keyboard controls (-k/keycontrols option), **both** of the below non-compliant features must be supported:
+If keyboard controls are enabled (-k/keycontrols option), **both** of the below non-compliant features must be supported:

 * `date(1)` - Can return nanoseconds via the '%N' format.
 * `read(1)` - Supports the -s option for disabling output, the -n option for limiting the number of characters read, and the -t option for specifying a timeout in fractional seconds.
-Bash's `read` builtin is the only major `read(1)` implementation which supports all listed non-compliant options, hence the script will likely need to be run through the Bash shell.
+Bash's `read` builtin is the only major `read(1)` implementation which supports all listed non-compliant options, hence the script will likely need to be run via the Bash shell.

 Otherwise, **at least one** of the below non-compliant features and commands must be supported: